arandomdev/NespressoBarcodes/README.md

 ## Setup
 1. Download the latest version of python [here](https://www.python.org/downloads/).
 Or at least have version 3.7 or greater.
 2. Install Pillow through `pip install Pillow`
+3. Download this project either in the Release section, or though `git clone https://github.com/arandomdev/NespressoBarcodes.git`
+4. Open a terminal inside the project folder.

 # Usage
 This project has two scripts, the generator and printer.